nuxt/framework/docs/content/3.docs/1.usage/6-cookies.md

 ## Usage

-Within your pages, components and plugins you can use `useCookie` to create a reactive reference bound to a specific cookie.
+Within your pages, components and plugins you can use `useCookie` to create a reactive reference bound to a specific cookie .

 ```js
 const cookie = useCookie(name, options)